Gaussian random graphs and Ramsey numbers: Introduction

 } Again, the base of the exponential term inside the parentheses is $(p_C^{-1/2}+\eps)(1-p_C-\eps_1)^{C/2}<1$ (which follows from $(1-p_C)^C=p_C$).
 Hence, the probability that there exists a blue $C\ell$-clique is at most $\frac{1}{(C\ell)!}$.
 This shows that there is an outcome without red $\ell$-cliques or blue $C\ell$-cliques, completing the proof. \end{proof}

 \paragraph{Organization.} In Section~\ref{sec:prelims}, we collect a number of well-known results about the Gaussian distribution, all of whose proofs are rather standard.
-Although we provide the complete proofs of these results in the appendix, we suggest the reader to skim this section by only reading the statements, since the heart of the paper lies in Sections~\ref{sec:perfect} and~\ref{sec:induction}.
+Although we provide the complete proofs of these results in Appendix~\ref{sec:appendix_1}, we suggest the reader to skim this section by only reading the statements, since the heart of the paper lies in Sections~\ref{sec:perfect} and~\ref{sec:induction}.
 In Section~\ref{sec:perfect}, we reduce bounding the probabilities $P_{\red, r}, P_{\blue, r}$ in Proposition~\ref{prop:clique_probabilities} to an easier problem of bounding the probability that random Gaussian vectors $\bx_1, \dots, \bx_r$ both form a monochromatic clique and have the inner products of expected size (i.e. that they form the so-called perfect sequence).
 Finally, in Section~\ref{sec:induction} we present the most important part of our argument, in which we give the remaining ingredients needed to prove Proposition~\ref{prop:clique_probabilities}.
+We optimize our methods and give the proof of $R(\ell, C\ell)\geq ((1+\eps)p_C^{-1/2})^{\ell}$ in Appendix~\ref{sec:appendix_2}.